HariSekhon/Knowledge-Base/multimedia.md

 [medium.com](medium.md) doesn't support using newer webp format images on the site so you need to convert them first:

-On Mac, install the Imagemagick or Dwebp [homebrew](brew.md) packages:
+On Mac, install the Imagemagick or Webp [homebrew](brew.md) packages:

 ```shell
 brew install imagemagick